-A mild, comforting dish that never fails to please, this vegan chick’n and broccoli skillet is on the table in no time.
-Use baked tofu or your favorite plant-based chicken alternative.
+A mild, creamy dish that never fails to please, this vegan chick’n or tofu and broccoli skillet is on the table in no time.
+Use either baked tofu or your favorite plant-based chicken alternative, and you can very the recipe each time you make it.

 I’ve been making this recipe forever, with slight variations.
 In its early iterations, I always used baked tofu.
-Now, there are so many ways to recreate the classic chick’n and broccoli skillet.
-You can stick with baked tofu — it’s still great in this — or use one of the plethora of plant-based chicken-style products on the market today.
+Now, there are so many ways to vary this quick skillet dish.

 Complete the meal: In addition to or instead of serving over hot cooked grains, you can add fresh corn on the cob in season seasons.
 A simple salad or a platter of raw vegetables with dip rounds out the meal.